balancer/docs-v3/docs/concepts/core-concepts/hooks.md

 - `onAfterSwap`
 - `onComputeDynamicSwapFee`

+Refer to the [Pool hooks API](/developer-reference/contracts/hooks-api.html) page for full function references.

 Each Hook contract must implement the `getHookFlags` function which returns a `HookFlags` and & `onRegister`indicating which hooks are supported:
 ```solidity